 Genital warts are small, fleshy lumps that appear on the area surrounding the vagina, penis and anus.
 They are considered a sexually transmitted infection, and they can be passed on through vaginal, anal and sometimes oral sex.
 The warts can often be so small that you may not notice them, and if they are deep inside the vagina (women), or inside the urethra (men) then you may experience the infection without any visible signs.

 The warts usually appear somewhere between two weeks and several months after being infected.
-The bumps are normally painless (although they can be itchy) and they are not dangerous (for example, they do not carry a risk of cancer).
+The bumps are normally painless (although they can be itchy) and they are not normally dangerous.

 What causes genital warts?

 Genital warts are caused by the human papillomavirus virus (HPV) and although there are many strains, it’s HPV-6 and HPV-11 that cause around 90% of genital wart infections.
-Other strains of HPV have cancer-causing potential, however, genital warts are not dangerous and the idea that they lead to cervical cancer is nothing more than a myth.
+Other strains of HPV have cancer-causing potential, however, genital warts are not normally dangerous and it's very rare that they are linked to cervical cancer.
 Those people who have received the HPV vaccination (aged 14-15), should be protected against genital warts and should not have to worry about contracting them.